Actress expands on reports of illness.

 The former Coronation Street star was forced to cut short a pantomime appearance over the festive period.

 Earlier this month McGlynn tweeted that she was “unwell” and would no longer be playing Tinkerbell in Peter Pan at Northwich Memorial Court in Cheshire.
-The actress has now shared more details of her truncated panto gig in an interview with ITV’s Lorraine.
+The actress has now shared more details of her withdrawal from the panto in an interview with ITV’s Lorraine.

 “I was feeling a bit under the weather but knowing me, I just powered through, didn’t think about it.
 I was feeling off, sick and stumbly and I thought, ‘This is weird’ I just feel really spaced out.
 In between shows, I fainted.
 [It was] all a bit of a blur, it was very dramatic.
 There was an ambulance.
 I don’t remember that, I just remember waking up in A&E in my Tinkerbell.
 The doctor put it down to exhaustion and being ill but I had a virus.
 I needed bed rest and I went to the doctor again and he said I needed one to two weeks.
 But I hate having a day off work.
 I don’t sit well with it.
 So this was really tough for me.
 I loved everyone there.” – Katie McGlynn